 Fill Drainage System P-Traps

-Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
-This fills the drain trap pipes to prevent holding tank odors from entering the coach during storage.
+32. Pour about one cup of RV antifreeze down each drain for the galley sink and lavatory sink.
+This fills the drain trap pipes to prevent holding tank odors from entering the motorhome during storage.